atbcb/usab-uswds/_pages/about/eeo-deia/aap.md

 10.00

-1. Using the inclusion rate as the benchmark, did the percentage of PWTD among voluntary and involuntary separations exceed that of persons without targeted disabilities?
+##### 3. Using the inclusion rate as the benchmark, did the percentage of PWTD among voluntary and involuntary separations exceed that of persons without targeted disabilities?
 If “yes”, describe the trigger below.

-    1. Voluntary Separations (PWTD) Answer No
+> a.
+Voluntary Separations (PWDT)
+>> Answer: No

-    2. Involuntary Separations (PWTD) Answer No
+> b.
+Involuntary Separations (PWDT)

-        N/A
+>> Answer: No

+_N/A_

 Seperations